MTashreeqWaggie/Strut-App/README.md

 Dummy account to checkout webapps functions - Username: 3750662 , Password: areeb123.

+[WebApp](https://mtashreeqwaggie.github.io/Strut-Frontend-Live/).
+It should only be viewed on a smartphone.
+Not optimized for desktop/laptop.

 ## Dependencies

 | Project      | Home Page                                    |